Laura Nolte: Career

 In February 2021, she won the bronze medal in the two-woman event at the IBSF World Championships 2021 held in Altenberg, Germany.
 She also won the bronze medal in the monobob event.

 In February 2022, she won the gold medal in the two-woman competition in bobsleigh at the 2022 Winter Olympics, which was held on 18 February (heats 1 and 2) and 19 February (heats 3 and 4), at the Xiaohaituo Bobsleigh and Luge Track in Yanqing District of Beijing, achieving three track records during the four runs and becoming the youngest bobsleigh pilot in history to win the title.

 In December 2022, Laura Nolte has achieved her first World Cup win in Monobob in Lake Placid, while setting the track record during the first run.
 In January 2023, the second Monobob World Cup win followed in Winterberg, then a track record at the first Altenberg Monobob event of the season and her first Monobob European Champion title in Altenberg.
 At the Monobob event at the IBSF World Championships 2023, held at the Sankt Moritz Celerina Olympic Bobrun, on 28 and 29 January, Laura Nolte has won her first World Champion title by setting the fastest time in three of the runs and obtaining the track record during the second run.

+She represented Germany at the 2026 Winter Olympics and won a gold medal in the two-woman event along with Deborah Levi.